SorensenUCSC/CSE110A-sp2022/overview.md

 There will be one assignment per module, for a total of 5 homeworks.

 We will host a docker container that includes the necessary environment (compilers, libraries) for the homeworks.
-You are free to run this docker from your local machine or from a unviversity machine.
-We will provide a list of university resources in Canvas.
+You are free to run this docker from your local machine.
 It is required that your homeworks execute successfully inside the docker.
 The homeworks will also specify a submission format (e.g. a directory structure).
 Please strictly adhere to this, as it helps with grading.

 Homeworks are due at midnight on their due date, but do not plan on help after 5 pm (as mentioned above).
-Late homeworks are marked down 10% per day for up to 3 days, at which point they will not be accepted.

 Homework will be submitted on canvas.

 ## Tests: